skilldevai/ae-day3-b/labs.md

 <br><br>

 4. You should automatically be connected to the server.
 The *Prompts* item will be selected by default.
-(If the prompt is not shown, you can click on *List Prompts*.)
+(If the prompt is not shown, you can click on *Prompts*.)

 ![Resources](./images/mcp110.png?raw=true "Resources")
 <br><br>